Concavity property of minimal $L^2$ integrals with Lebesgue measurable gain III: open Riemann surfaces: Appendix: An example of Theorem

 .
-The authors would like to thank Dr. Shijie Bao and Dr. Zhitong Mi for checking the manuscript and pointing out some typos.
-The first named author was supported by National Key R\&D Program of China 2021YFA1003100 and NSFC-11825101.
+The authors would like to thank Dr. Shijie Bao and Dr. Zhitong Mi for checking the manuscript.
+The first named author was supported by National Key R\&D Program of China 2021YFA1003100, NSFC-11825101 and NSFC-12425101.
 The second author was supported by China Postdoctoral Science Foundation BX20230402 and 2023M743719.